 But we have to send a clear message.

-So we don't want to send a message that is contrary to uh our laws or will encourage more children to make that dangerous journey.
+So we don't want to send a message that is contrary to our laws or will encourage more children to make that dangerous journey.

 So I will fight for comprehensive immigration reform and a path to citizenship.

-I will fight to stop partisan attacks on the executive actions that would put dreamers, including those with us today, at risk of deportation.
+I will fight to stop partisan attacks on the executive actions that would put DREAMers, including those with us today, at risk of deportation.

 We've got to do several things, and I am, you know, adamantly against illegal immigrants.